ESP32/ESP8266: Firebase Authentication (Email and Password)

 Reset your board by pressing the on-board EN/RST button.

 Then, go to your Firebase project console to check if it signed in as a user.
 Go to Authentication > Users.
-Now you should have the current date in the Signed In field.
+You should have the current date in the Signed In field.
 Additionally, you’ll see that the User UID matches the UID printed by your ESP board in the Serial Monitor.

 Firebase Users Last Sign-in

 Congratulations!
 You successfully signed in your ESP32/ESP8266 board as a user.
-You can combine this example with one of our previous tutorials to send sensor readings to the database as an authorized user: ESP32: Getting Started with Firebase (Realtime Database)
+You can combine this example with one of our previous tutorials to send sensor readings to the database as an authorized user: ESP32: Getting Started with Firebase (Realtime Database) or you can follow this project:

 Wrapping Up